What You Need to Know About Property Tax in Texas

 There are a variety of partial or total property tax exemptions and abatements in Texas.
 Many depend on specific criteria of the taxpayer, and many can be flexible to accommodate certain property owners.

 In all cases below, exemptions and abatements require the filing of one-time or annual applications.
-Generally, the due date for all exemption and abatement applications is May 1.
-Local appraisal district chief appraisers are solely responsible for determining whether property qualifies for an exemption or abatement.
+Generally, the due date for all exemption and abatement applications is April 30.
+Local appraisal district chief appraisers are solely responsible for determining whether property qualifies for an exemption or abatement

 Residential